IBM/JSONata4Java/README.md

 </dependency>
 ```

-You can also opt to clone this repository using the command line below and build the jars yourself%3a
+You can also opt to clone this repository using the command line below and build the jars yourself&colon;
 ```
 git clone https://github.com/IBM/JSONata4Java.git
 ```